Contact a lawyer now

 • Civil Union

-• Relationships & Registered Domestic Partnerships
+• Relationships and Registered Domestic Partnerships

-In this article, we will discuss about the common-law relationship in Canada and all the laws and legal rights you need to know about if you are in a common-law relationship.
+In this article, we will discuss the common-law relationship in Canada and all the laws and legal rights you need to know about if you are in a common-law relationship.

-What is a Common-law Relationship?
+What is a Common-Law Relationship?

 When a couple has been together for a long time and shares a spousal relationship without being married, it is then known as a common-law relationship.
 The couples who are in common-law relationships live together and share the lifestyle of married couples.
 They even share their finances and have the right to each other’s property.
 The only thing that makes them different from legally married couples is the lack of a marriage license and certificate.

-How is Property Divided in a Common-law Relationship?
+How is Property Divided in a Common-Law Relationship?

 Therefore, in simple words, anything you solely paid for belongs to you.
-On the other hand, anything that you and your partner paid for together belongs to both of you, and you need to decide how you can want to divide those belongings.
+On the other hand, anything that you and your partner paid for together belongs to both of you, and you need to decide how you want to divide those belongings.

 Common Law Separation Agreement

 If you are in a common-law relationship, you will not have to go through the hassle of divorce and its lengthy process.
-A couple can dissolve a common-law relationship anytime one or both the partners are inclined to.
+A couple can dissolve a common-law relationship anytime one or both partners are inclined to.

 The cohabitation agreement document will consist of terms and conditions with additional clauses about your finances, property, assets, debts, and parenting rights.
 You can also outline any other issue that you and your partner believe is vital and must be included in the document.

 At some point, if you and your partner choose to dissolve and end your common-law relationship, you can refer to the cohabitation agreement to understand and know where you both stand regarding everything.
-This way, you can avoid the hassle of dragging the issues you both cannot agree upon to the court and make the entire process longer than required.
+This way, you can avoid the hassle of dragging the issues you both cannot agree upon to court and making the entire process longer than required.

 Common Law Spousal Support

-Often times in common-law relationships, the partners are not obligated to each other financially after their relationship is dissolved.
+Often in common-law relationships, the partners are not obligated to each other financially after their relationship is dissolved.
 However, if you and your partner were in a relationship for three or more years, then spousal support is an obligation.
 If a child is involved, furthermore, then both spousal and child support are obligatory.

 Conclusion

 To conclude, common-law relationships are always a safer option than marriage if you and your partner are still not certain about being legally bound together.
-It is also highly advisable and recommended only to get married to your partner when you are absolutely certain you are ready for that phase in life and that kind of responsibility.
+It is also highly advisable and recommended to get married to your partner only when you are certain you are ready for that phase in life and that kind of responsibility.

 If you and your partner still need some time to decide mutually about marriage but would still love to be together and live together, then being in a common-law relationship will be an excellent decision.
-This will not only help you decide and give you more time but will also help you deduce how you feel about constantly living and sharing a lifestyle with your partner.
+This will not only help you decide and give you more time, but it will also help you deduce how you feel about constantly living and sharing a lifestyle with your partner.

 Recent Posts